So, like many of you, I used to suffer from insomnia.

 He's got nothing serious to offer on jobs.

-We're not gonna carry our air conditioning, think they're gonna move to Mexico, make your air conditioners, send them back here, lose all these jobs, pay no tax when they send, and hurt our country.
+We're not going to carry our air conditioning think they're going to move to Mexico, make air conditioners, send them back here, lose all these jobs, pay no tax when they send, and hurt our country.

-We're going to put we're gonna make them pay.
+We're going to put, we're going to make them pay.

 What magic wand do you have?